iliorik/GigaShell/README.md

 # -> 5,400 seconds
 ```
 ### Summarization and analyzing
-ShellGPT accepts prompt from both stdin and command line argument, you choose the most convenient input method for your preferences.
-Whether you prefer piping input through the terminal or specifying it directly as arguments, `sgpt` got you covered.
-This versatile feature is particularly useful when you need to pass file content or pipe output from other commands to the GPT models for summarization or analysis.
+GigaShell accepts prompt from both stdin and command line argument, you choose the most convenient input method for your preferences.
+Whether you prefer piping input through the terminal or specifying it directly as arguments, `giga` got you covered.
+This versatile feature is particularly useful when you need to pass file content or pipe output from other commands to the LLM models for summarization or analysis.
 For example, you can easily generate a git commit message based on a diff:
 ```shell
 git diff | giga "Generate git commit message, for my changes"
 # -> Commit message: Implement Model enum and get_edited_prompt()